aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/cells-helper/names-and-indices/_index.md

 Column Index of Cell C6: 2

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-CellsHelperClass-NameToIndex-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-CellsHelperClass-NameToIndex-1.java" >}}
 ## **Create safe sheet names**
 Sometimes there is a need for assigning the sheet name at runtime.
 In this scenario, there may be sheet names which may contain some additional characters like <>+(?”.
 There is a need to replace any such character, which is not allowed as a sheet name with some preset character provided by the user.
 Similarly, the length may increase to more than 31 characters which needs to be truncated.
 Apache POI provides certain features of creating safe names, hence similar feature is provided by Aspose.Cells to handle all these issues.
 Following sample code demonstrates this feature:

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-CellsHelperClass-CreateSafeSheetName.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-CellsHelperClass-CreateSafeSheetName.java" >}}

 **Console Output**